Lapin0t/phd-manuscript/main/01_introduction.typ

 For most people, the phrase "computer-assisted proof" usually evokes the idea of a computer program, checking if some formula or some other kind of mathematical problem is true or false.
-This kind of algorithms, known as _solvers_ are indeed useful in a number of situations, but several landmark results early in the 20#super[th] century have shown that this can very quickly become unfeasible.
+This kind of algorithm, known as _solvers_ are indeed useful in a number of situations, but several landmark results early in the 20#super[th] century have shown that this can very quickly become unfeasible.
 First, #nm[Gödel]~#mcite(<Godel31>) showed that for any